bibicadotnet/microsoft-edge-multi-portable/README.md

 ﻿# Microsoft Edge (Stable, Beta, Dev, Canary) Portable

-No installation or setup required.
+No installation required.
 Keeps all history, cookies, extensions, and settings even when moved to another device.

 ### Script features: